Anti Social Behaviour

 If you wish to report an instance of anti-social behaviour that occurs in a Council Housing property or on Council Housing land please complete the Housing Anti-Social Behaviour Report Form

-To report an incident that is not included in the list above please complete the following on line form Report Anti-Social Behaviour and your report will be passed to the appropriate service or agency.
+To report an incident that is not included in the list above please complete the our General Enquiry online form and your report will be passed to the appropriate service or agency.

 Alternatively you can telephone Essex Police on 101 (for non emergencies), the Council on 01277 312500 or Crimestoppers on 0800 555 111.